Stable maps to quotient stacks with a properly stable point: Background

 This subsection consists of a list of results that will be useful later.
 We choose to isolate them from the rest of the paper because we are using them multiple times, and because some of these results could be useful in general.

-\begin{Lemma} Assume that $S$ is a separated scheme of dimension 2, with finite quotient singularities.
+\begin{Lemma} Assume that $S$ is a separated Deligne-Mumford stack of dimension 2, with finite quotient singularities.
 Let $\cX$ be an algebraic stack with a good moduli space $\cX\to X$, and let $s\in S$ be a closed point of $S$.
 Assume that there is a diagram as follows:

-{Then there is an unique $S_2$ Deligne-Mumford stack $\cS$ with coarse space $\cS\to S$ that is an isomorphism on $S\smallsetminus \{s\}$, and such that there is an extension $\phi:\cS\to \cX$ which is representable.
+{Then there is an unique $S_2$ Deligne-Mumford stack $\cS$ with $\cS\to S$ a relative coarse moduli space that is an isomorphism on $S\smallsetminus \{s\}$, and such that there is an extension $\phi:\cS\to \cX$ which is representable.
 Such an extension is unique, the stack $\cS$ has finite quotient singularities, and if $S$ is smooth then $\cS\to S$ is an isomorphism.} \end{Lemma}

-\begin{proof}First recall that if $\cS\to S$ is a coarse moduli space morphism from a Deligne-Mumford stack $\cS$, then $\cS\to S$ is separated.
+\begin{proof}From descent and from the uniqueness part of the statement, it suffices to treat the case when $S$ is a scheme.
+First recall that if $\cS\to S$ is a coarse moduli space morphism from a Deligne-Mumford stack $\cS$, then $\cS\to S$ is separated.
 Indeed, from \cite{luna}*{Theorem 4.12} \'etale locally it is of the form $[\spec(A)/\Gamma]\to \spec(A^\Gamma)$ for a finite group $\Gamma$, and the latter is a separated morphism.

 Since $S$ has finite quotient singularities, from \cite{Vis}*{Proposition 2.8} there is a smooth Deligne-Mumford stack $\cY$ with coarse moduli space $\cY\to S$ that is an isomorphism on the smooth locus of $S$.
 There is a map $\cY\smallsetminus\{s\}\to \cX$, and to show that it extends to $\cY\to \cX$ it suffices to show that it extends uniquely up to passing to an \'etale neighbourhood of $s\in \cY$.
 We choose an \'etale neighbourhood of $s$ by pulling back an \'etale neighbourhood of $f(s)\in X$.
 From \cite{AHH}*{Proposition 2.10}, there is a cartesian square as follows: